ndabAP/vue-go-example/README.md

 ## Usage

-First, create some random data points and persist them in-memory.
+First, investigate the specs.
+Second, create some random data points and persist them in-memory.
 Now get some basic calculations or a distribution chart.

 ## Author